odepoint/PurePursuitSimulation/README.md

 # PurePursuitSimulation
-A simulated visualization of the **Pure Pursuit** path following algorithm I implemented for the VEX Robotics competition while in highschool.
+A simulated visualization of the **Pure Pursuit** path following algorithm I implemented for the VEX Robotics competition in 2021.
 Using a set lookahead distance, it constantly calculates the arc necessary to return to a pre-set path, based on points inputted accordingly after running the executable.
 Grab the latest release [here](https://github.com/odepoint/PurePursuitSimulation/releases).

 # General Recommendations